Anomalous Andreev Spectrum and Transport in Non-Hermitian Josephson Junctions: Introduction

-Josephson junctions (JJs), consisting of two superconductors separated by a weak link, provide salient platforms for studying superconducting transport\ \cite{Likharev79rmp,Beenakker92proceed,Golubov04rmp,Tinkham}.
+The best settings to study superconducting transport are Josephson junctions (JJs).
+Generally, JJs consist of two superconductors separated by a (weak) link\ \cite{Likharev79rmp,Beenakker92proceed,Golubov04rmp,Tinkham}.
 Hermitian JJs have been extensively studied for decades.
-Phase-coherent quantum transport in Hermitian JJs gives rise to the dc Josephson effect: a phase-dependent supercurrent without bias.
-In the short junction regime, the Josephson effect is entirely determined by the phase-dependence of Andreev bound states (ABSs) within the superconducting gap while the contribution from bulk states can be neglected\ \cite{Furusaki99sm,Beenakker91prl2,Kwon04epj,FuL09prb,Dolcini15prb,Beenakker13prl}.
-Recently, a JJ formed by a $\mathcal{PT}$-symmetric non-Hermitian superconductor as a weak link has been considered, revealing discrete ABSs at specific Josephson phases\ \cite{Viktoriia22prr}.
-It is fair to say that the influence of non-Hermiticity on fundamental properties of JJs, such as ABSs and supercurrent, is barely understood.
-However, this analysis is of high experimental relevance because all JJs are somehow coupled to the environment.
+Phase-coherent quantum transport in Hermitian JJs gives rise to the dc Josephson effect: a phase-dependent supercurrent without voltage bias.
+In the short junction regime, the Josephson effect is entirely determined by the low-energy Andreev spectrum\ \cite{Furusaki99sm,Beenakker91prl2,Kwon04epj,FuL09prb,Dolcini15prb,Beenakker13prl}.
+When non-Hermiticity is introduced, we expect that the impact of non-Hermiticity on fundamental properties of JJs, such as the low-energy Andreev spectrum and the phase-biased supercurrent, is substantial.
+It is also of experimental relevance because JJs are always coupled to the environment and non-Hermitian parts of a Hamiltonian mimic certain aspects of this coupling.

-In this work, we consider a short JJ constituted of two superconductors mediated by a non-Hermitian barrier potential, referred to as a non-Hermitian Josephson junction (NHJJ) {[}see Fig. \ref{fig1:setup}(a){]}.
-It is an effective model for the setup shown in Fig. \ref{fig1:setup}(b), in which a dissipative lead is coupled to the interface of the junction\ \cite{Li2023SM}.
-We find that the ABSs in such a NHJJ show anomalous behavior as compared to their Hermitian counterparts.
-Their spectrum shows complex values and exhibits Josephson gaps.
-The Josephson gaps indicate phase windows in which ABSs do not exist {[}purple regions in Fig. \ref{fig1:setup}(c){]}.
-As a result, the Josephson current becomes complex and its imaginary part signifies dissipative supercurrent.
-In addition, in $p$-wave JJs with a non-Hermitian barrier potential, we show that Majorana zero modes and the fractional Josephson effect are prohibited due to the complex-valued nature of ABS spectrum.

-\textit{Model and particle-hole symmetry.---}We consider a minimum 1D NHJJ model as sketched in Fig. \ref{fig1:setup}(a): Two superconductors are separated by a non-Hermitian barrier.
-The superconductors can either be of $s$-wave or $p$-wave type.
-The barrier potential is characterized by an imaginary potential